Sassafras albidum: Modern culinary use and legislation

-Sassafras albidum is used primarily in the United States as the key ingredient in home-brewed root beer and as a thickener and flavouring in traditional Louisiana Creole gumbo.
+Sassafras albidum is used primarily in the U.S. as the key ingredient in home-brewed root beer and as a thickener and flavouring in traditional Louisiana Creole gumbo.

-Filé powder, also called gumbo filé, for its use in making gumbo, is a spicy herb made from the dried and ground leaves of the sassafras tree.
-It was traditionally used by Native Americans in the Southern United States, and was adopted into Louisiana Creole cuisine.
-Use of filé powder by the Choctaw in the Southern United States in cooking is linked to the development of gumbo, the signature dish of Louisiana Creole cuisine that features ground sassafras leaves.
+Filé powder, also called gumbo filé for its use in making gumbo, is a spicy herb made from the dried and ground leaves of the sassafras tree.
+It was traditionally used by Native Americans in the Southern U.S., and was adopted into Louisiana Creole cuisine.
+Use of filé powder by the Choctaw in the Southern U.S. in cooking is linked to the development of gumbo, the signature dish of Louisiana Creole cuisine that features ground sassafras leaves.
 The leaves and root bark can be pulverized to flavor soup, gravy, and meat.

 Sassafras roots are used to make traditional root beer, although they were banned for commercially mass-produced foods and drugs by the U.S. Food and Drug Administration in 1960.
 Laboratory animals that were given oral doses of sassafras tea or sassafras oil that contained large doses of safrole developed permanent liver damage or various types of cancer.
-In humans, liver damage can take years to develop and it may not have obvious signs.
+In humans, liver damage can take years to develop, and it may not have obvious signs.
 Along with commercially available sarsaparilla, sassafras remains an ingredient in use among hobby or microbrew enthusiasts.
 While sassafras is no longer used in commercially produced root beer and is sometimes substituted with artificial flavors, natural extracts with the safrole distilled and removed are available.
 Most commercial root beers have replaced the sassafras extract with methyl salicylate, the ester found in wintergreen and black birch (Betula lenta) bark.

 Sassafras tea was also banned in the U.S. in 1977, but the ban was lifted with the passage of the Dietary Supplement Health and Education Act in 1994.

-Safrole oil, aromatic uses, MDA
+Safrole and oil

 S. albidum is a host plant for the spicebush swallowtail.

-Safrole can be obtained fairly easily from the root bark of Sassafras albidum via steam distillation.
+Safrole can be obtained fairly easily from the root bark of S. albidum via steam distillation.
 It has been used as a natural insect or pest deterrent.
 Godfrey's Cordial, as well as other tonics given to children that consisted of opiates, used sassafras to disguise other strong smells and odours associated with the tonics.
-It was also used as an additional flavouring to mask the strong odours of homemade liquor in the United States.
+It was also used as an additional flavouring to mask the strong odours of homemade liquor in the U.S.